ravirun/misfit-ravi/README.md

 ### Key Themes

-- Evergreen satirical commentary
+- Social media as unpaid work
-- Cultural observations
+- The performance of authenticity
-- Human behavior patterns
+- Creating content for algorithms
-- Timeless insights
+- The labor of maintaining presence

 ### Satirical Angle

-- Smart humor that makes people think
+- Personal, relatable observations
 - Self-aware commentary
-- Relatable observations
+- Humor that makes people think
 - Evergreen themes that won't date

 ### Content Format